OpenAssessItToolkit/openassessit/README.md

 ## Notes

-1. If you want to change the order of the audits in the Markdown file, create a custom lighthouse config and change the weight `[categories][accessibility][auditRefs][id][weight]`
+1. If you want to change the order of the audits in the Markdown file, [custom Lighthouse config](https://gist.github.com/joelhsmith/21bb103e987da65c67f6420488643380) and change the weight `[categories][accessibility][auditRefs][id][weight]`

-2. The report creates images from elements listed in 'color-contrast', 'link-name', 'button-name', image-alt', 'input-image-alt', 'frame-title', and 'label' audits.
+2. The report creates images from elements listed in 'color-contrast', 'link-name', 'button-name', 'image-alt', 'input-image-alt', 'label', 'accesskeys', 'frame-title', 'duplicate-id', 'list', 'listitem', 'definition-list', 'dlitem'.

-3. There is a rare [bug in Axe-core that creates invalid selectors](https://github.com/dequelabs/axe-core/issues/1165) in some edge case scenarios.
-When that issue is fixed in Axe-core it will get included in Lighthouse, then this issue will go away.
-Invalid selectors are skipped but a notification is printed to the console.

 This project is only possible because of [ihadgraft](https://github.com/ihadgraft)'s generous donation of his expertise, time, and patience with [joelhsmith](https://github.com/joelhsmith).
 Thank you Iain!